 Our director compensation program aligns director and shareholder interests, and our Stock Program is designed to further that principle.
 Directors can elect to receive their annual equity grant in shares of common stock and/or stock equivalent units.
 Each stock equivalent unit has a value equal to one share of our common stock.
-Stock equivalent units cannot be voted by a director and are only payable as a distribution of whole shares of our common stock.
+Stock equivalent units cannot be voted by a director and are only payable as a distribution of whole shares of our common stock upon a director's termination of service, disability or death.
+The stock equivalent units fluctuate in value with the value of our common stock.
 Additional stock equivalent units are accumulated upon the payment of, and at the same value as, dividends declared on our common stock.
 Directors can elect to receive payouts from the Stock Program either in January of the year following their separation from service or within 90 days of such event.
 Directors are also able to defer compensation into stock equivalent units under our Stock Program until after retirement from the Board or separation from service as a director.
 Directors who elect to defer cash compensation into stock equivalent units receive a premium of 20% of the compensation that was deferred as additional stock equivalent units.